ManuCiao10/web-scraping-house-discord/README.md

 ## ADD

--Fixing new websites
+-Compact everything in 1 FILE(the same sintax ofc) -Add random User Agent
--Clean Code
+-Add send message when proxies are getting banned -Clean Code
--add Proxies
 -add payment check discord
 -convert code in software
--Add only new houses TOOLS and it must run 24/7 and NOT stop -Add maybe some more DATA?
--Compact everything in 1 FILE(the same sintax ofc) -Implemantation with Fast API
+-Add only new houses TOOLS and it must run 24/7 and NOT stop -Implemantation with Fast API
--add Interface users when he can type the price and the city -use Unitext
+-add User Interface users when he can type the price and the city
--User Interface

 ## Contributing